Zappanale

 Zappanale is an annual music festival held outside Bad Doberan, a German town previously part of East Germany.
-The festival was first held in 1990, and the program features various bands performing the music of the late composer and guitarist Frank Zappa.
+The festival was first held in 1990, and the program features various bands performing the music of the late composer and guitarist Frank Zappa, and other "music outside the norm".
 Many musicians who played with Zappa have performed at the festival over the years.